StrengthsFinder is one of the most popular assessments in the field of positive psychology.

 How to Discover Your Top 5 Strengths and Enhance Them

-You can discover your top 5 strengths by taking a HIGH5’s test.
+You can discover your top 5 strengths by taking the HIGH5’s test.

 Unfortunately, most tests of this kind are rather pricy, especially if you’re looking to purchase it for many people in your company.

-However, here at HIGH5TEST.com, that is based on the original work by Don O. Clifton During the test, you’ll be presented with a list of 100 statements.
+However, here at HIGH5TEST.com, which is based on the original work by Don O. Clifton During the test, you’ll be presented with a list of 100 statements.

 You will have to rate how well each statement describes you on a scale from 0% to 100%.
 There’s no time limit for the test, so you can take your time and think through each statement before evaluating it.